nieyuyao/webp-wasm/README.md

 The object have the following properties:

-- DecodedWebPAnimationFrame.width: number
+- DecodedWebPAnimationFrame.width: `number`

 The frame image width.

-- DecodedWebPAnimationFrame.height: number
+- DecodedWebPAnimationFrame.height: `number`

 The frame image height.

-- DecodedWebPAnimationFrame.duration: number
+- DecodedWebPAnimationFrame.duration: `number`

 The frame display duration.

-- DecodedWebPAnimationFrame.duration: data
+- DecodedWebPAnimationFrame.data: `Uint8Array`

 Raw data in pixels.